Omerrob11/curriculum/foundations/html_css/html-foundations/links-and-images.md

 1. Create a new directory named `images` within the `odin-links-and-images` project.

-1. Next, we try to do some change
+1. Next, we try to do some change - again some change

 1. Right click on the new download at the bottom of the chrome window and select "Show in folder".